top of page

 And to our beloved Apphia, and Archippus our fellow soldier, and to the church in thy house (Phm.
 1:2).

-It is clear, then, that Christianity started out rather simple and early Believers viewed their homes as the most suitable location for gatherings and regular fellowship.
+Clearly, early Christians viewed their homes as the ideal location for worship and fellowship.

 But what about our second question?
 Do church buildings foster the same kind of atmosphere as the home?
-If we're honest, then the answer is no. Large buildings crammed full of people definitely lack that characteristically homey atmosphere.
-The home, however, provides an intimate environment where people can feel comfortable and welcomed.
-We must remember that Jesus did not come to create yet another formal religion.
-Instead, His intention was to establish a family full of Believers.
-That's why Jesus is referred to as our elder Brother and we His Brethren (Rom.
+If we're honest, the answer is no. Enormous buildings crammed tightly with hundreds or even thousands of people will never create that characteristically homey environment.
+We must remember that Jesus did not come to create yet another formal religion—He came to establish a family of Believers.
+That's why Christ is referred to as our Elder Brother and we are His Brethren (Rom.
 8:29; Heb.
 2:11; Mk.
 3:34).

 So what's at stake if we continue to perpetuate this false model of church?
 To adequately understand the cost of doing "church" incorrectly, we must consider the following points: